cysouw/diathesis/text/c02_structure.md

 b.
 Ich verfolge das Auto.
 :::

-A ~~governed preposition change [PBJ › PBJ]~~ occurs in a special kind of construction with a reflexive pronouns that induces a change in lexical specific prepositions, like *arbeiten an* 'to work on' changing into *sich arbeiten durch* 'to work through' [@next], see [@sec:reflexive-resultative].
+A ~~governed preposition change [PBJ › PBJ]~~ occurs in a special kind of construction with a reflexive pronouns that induces a change in lexical specific prepositions, like *arbeiten an* 'to work on' changing into *sich durcharbeiten* 'to work through' [@next], see [@sec:reflexive-resultative].

 ::: ex
 ~~Governed preposition change [PBJ › PBJ]~~